The night I realized New Year’s Eve is not a big deal in Indonesia

 was the night I realized how much of a big deal it is in the Philippines.

 It was New Year’s Eve 2018 when I found myself in the streets of Yogyakarta City.
 My friend and I just got back from a tiring ride from Borobudur Temple and the day before that, we had to endure a 7-hour train ride from Probolinggo.
-So you can imagine how exhausted we were upon arriving the busy streets of Yogyakarta.
-On top of that, we have not booked a hotel to stay in for the night.
+So you can imagine how exhausted we were upon arriving on the busy streets of Yogyakarta.
+And to make matters worse, we have not booked a hotel to stay in for the night.

 Not booking in advance was a mistake, but we didn’t have definite plans where we were going to celebrate New Year’s Eve yet.
 I had no idea how Indonesians celebrate it (nor do I know if they celebrate it).
 And if they do, where do they celebrate it?